aws-cloudformation/aws-guard-rules-registry/GUARD_RULES_CONTRIBUTION_GUIDE.md

     #
     let aws_dynamodb_table_resources = Resources.*[ Type == 'AWS::DynamoDB::Table' ]
     ```
 6. Define a named rule block.
-The rule name should match with the rule file name.
-Named rule blocks allow for re-usability, improved composition and remove verbosity and repetition.
+The rule name should match with the rule file name. **If the rule is to match an [AWS Config Managed Rule](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_use-managed-rules.html), the rule name should match the AWS Config Identifier in upper case.** Named rule blocks allow for re-usability, improved composition and remove verbosity and repetition.
     ```
     # Rule Intent: All DynamoDB Tables must have Point-In-Time-Recovery enabled